Green Alliance (think tank): Recognition

 An independent evaluation of Green Alliance in 2008 said: “Green Alliance’s key strengths are its influence within Westminster and Whitehall and its understanding of the political process.
 Green Alliance’s relationships with politicians, special advisers and civil servants are its primary strength.
 It is considered influential within government.
 Those in government value the ability of Green Alliance to bring them policy positions and mediate relations with NGOs.”

 In 2009, Green Alliance was awarded Think Tank of the Year at the Public Affairs News Awards.

 Green Alliance’s report The future savings challenge was highly commended in the 2015 Farsight Awards.

 Green Alliance was awarded 'Best environmental campaign by a non-governmental organisation' at the 2016 Green Ribbon Political Awards for securing the party leaders' climate agreement in February 2015.

 Green Alliance was Highly Commended for NGO of the Year at the 2016 Business Green Leaders Awards, in recognition of brokering climate pledges from party leaders.

-Green Alliance’s blog Inside Track was Highly Commended in the Green & Eco company category at the UK Blog Awards 2017.
-It was a finalist in the same category in 2016.

 Green Alliance’s leadership of the Greener UK coalition was awarded Highly Commended at the 2019 Charity Awards.

 Commenting on the work of Greener UK, steered by Green Alliance since 2016, the book Environmental groups and legal expertise: shaping the Brexit process, by Professor Carolyn Abbot and Professor Maria Lee (published in 2021 by UCL Press) said that “Greener UK has been a crucially important actor in the environmental NGO sector’s response to Brexit-environment.
 Our interviewees expressed almost unanimous, and in most cases unconditional, support for the work that Greener UK has done in shaping the post-Brexit environmental law landscape.”